Rules

 The OWASP Risk Rating Methodology will be used for assessing vulnerabilities and determining payout amount.

 The impact on the Decred ecosystem will also be taken into consideration.
 An RCE in dcrwebapi (low impact) is not the same as an RCE in dcrd or Decrediton (higher impact).
-The payout amount is decided by a core “bug bounty” group.
-Once decided, there will be no changes to the payout amount unless the vulnerability impact changes.
+Once the payout amount is decided there will be no changes to the payout amount unless the vulnerability impact changes.

 The following are also factors in the payout: